Hello Pavla, many thanks for agreeing to speak with German Translation Tips & Resources. First off, how did you start out in the translation business?

 What gets you up each morning ?

 I am lucky to be doing the job that I have always wanted to do, so no problems getting up!
-I love working with languages, as they are an open door to different cultures and one learns something new every single day.
+I love working in translation and interpretation, as languages are an open door to different cultures and one learns something new every single day.

 What was your biggest job / greatest coup / proudest translation moment?

 translated literary text, after months of translating, researching and considering